Kyriosity/read-write/readme+/dev/code/readme+/code-quality.md

 1. Poor-quality code is written much faster, cheaper, and without heated debates<sup>🥴</sup>.
 And as it does the job counter-arguments fade.
 2. Benefits of quality code lag for all beneficiaries<sup>:family_man_woman_boy_boy:</sup> as well as exponentially growing issues from bad software parts.
 The point when controllable chaos goes out of control, or a security breach opens may be crucial but lay far in the next releases.<sup>:parachute:</sup>
-3. Intention for quality is a half success but with incomplete efforts, it will be the same, though better, deficient code.
+3. Intention for quality is a half success but with incomplete efforts, it will be even if better but still  deficient code with overhead.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<sup>🥴</sup>&nbsp;<sub>Provided one doesn't bother with [development] principles.</sub>\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<sup>:family_man_woman_boy_boy:</sup>&nbsp;<sub>Customers, developers, tester, users and project organizers.</sub>\